 Instead, you can try out simple digital medical jobs, such as:

-1. Medical transcriptionist – Becoming a medical transcriptionist while you hustle and try to build your portfolio is not a bad option.
-As it turns out, you can earn some decent amount for simply typing out the recorded dictation from doctors.
+1. Medical transcriptionist.
+Becoming a medical transcriptionist while you hustle and try to build your portfolio is not a bad option.
+As it turns out, you can earn some decent amount for merely typing out the recorded dictation from doctors.

 2. Spokesperson – Many companies hire credible doctors to be the spokesperson for their supplement products.
 Please note that this job is for specialized doctors and experts in the field of medicine.
-The biggest upside of this job is its high pay.
+The most significant upside of this job is its high pay.

-3. Researcher – You can help pharmacy based consulting companies carry out research in various subjects including Pharmaceutical Market Research, the aging population, cancer treatments, and so forth.
+3. Researcher – You can help pharmacy-based consulting companies research various subjects, including Pharmaceutical Market Research, the aging population, cancer treatments, and so forth.

 4. Copywriter – We have already covered writing and editing in our previous point.
 However, the health industry also hires transcriptionists in addition to traditional writers.

 5. Associate Scientific Director – Do you have an advanced degree in life sciences?
-Then this job is a great option for you.
+Then this job is an excellent option for you.
 Working as a freelance associate scientific director primarily entails creating content for a variety of therapeutic areas.

 I would recommend pitching to freelance websites, such as:

 Do you have an eye for visual aesthetics?

-If yes, then you can take a leap into design consultancy jobs.
+If yes, then you can leap into design consultancy jobs.
 The best part is that having a formal degree is not a barrier in this field when you’re independent.

-Your creative acumen and ability to self-educate yourself can make you grow by leaps and bounds.
+Your creative insight and ability to self-educate can make you grow by leaps and bounds.

-Design consultants can work in a number of domains, including:
+Design consultants can work in several domains, including:

 Just like content, you can’t space web design either.
-Basically every page on the internet requires UX and design.
+Every page on the internet requires UX and design.
 That’s the reason why this job is so popular amid freelancers.

 Your work as a website design consultant includes analyzing a website’s design and determine how it can be improved visually to increase conversion.